oroinc/documentation/cookbook/how_to_add_an_extension_to_oro_marketplace.rst

 Adding an Extension
 -------------------

-To be able to add an extension, you have to be logged in to Oro Marketplace website.
-The Add Extension page can be reached via the OroCRM menu in the top right corner of the page, or via link on the My Marketplace page.
+To be able to add an extension you have to be logged in to tho OroCRM Marketplace website.
+The Add Extension page can be reached via the user menu in the top right corner of the page or via link on the My Marketplace page.

 First thing you have to do is to choose an extension type: paid or free.
 Free extensions also require the repository URL.
 Then click Next to proceed to the second step of adding an extension.